 The average experience for chief residents finishing the program is over 800 major cases as primary surgeon or teaching assistant.
 Average total case experience per resident is approximately 1,200 cases in five years-more than fulfilling the requirements of the American Board of Surgery in number, mixture and complexity.
-Call duty averages every third to fifth night, depending on the post-graduate level.
+Most call is covered by a dedicated night float rotation and on rotations where it is not, call duty averages every third to fifth night, depending on the post-graduate level.

 Nicholas Baker, MD - CT Surgery Fellowship at UPMC, Pittsburg, PA

 Bridget O'Brien, DO- Breast Fellowship, Miami, FL and now practicing in Columbus, OH at Mt.
 Caramel Hospital

 Nathan Kister, MD - CT Surgery Fellowship at university of Kentucky, Lexington, KY

 Adam Ubert, MD- CT Surgery Fellowship at University of Louisville, Louisville, KY